Performance of quantum registers in diamond in the presence of spin impurities: Introduction

-More specifically, we analyze a quantum register consisting of one $\text{NV}^{-}$ (containing one electron spin and the nuclear spin of the nitrogen) and two $^{13}C$'s embedded in a spin-bath consisting of P1-impurity spins, see Fig.~\ref{Fig.1}a.
-Further, we assume a purified diamond setup \footnote{In natural diamond the abundance $\eta_{^{13}C} = 1.1\%$ yielding to a reasonable probability to find strongly coupled $^{13}C$'s ($\sim 100 \text{MHz}$).
-Purified diamond (e.g. $\eta_{^{13}C} \approx 0.01\%$) leads to a sparse $^{13}C$ bath with better coherence properties for the NV spin.}, where two $^{13}C$ are interacting individually with the $\text{NV}^{-}$ via dipole couplings with several hundreds of kilohertz.
+More specifically, we analyze a quantum register consisting of one $\text{NV}^{-}$ (containing one electron spin and the nuclear spin of the nitrogen) and three $^{13}C$s embedded in a spin-bath consisting of nuclear- or P1-impurity spins, see Fig.~\ref{Fig.1}a.
+Further, we assume a purified diamond setup with $\eta_{^{13}C}\lesssim 0.05\%$ \footnote{In natural diamond the abundance $\eta_{^{13}C} = 1.1\%$ yielding to a reasonable probability to find strongly coupled $^{13}C$s ($\sim 100\,$MHz).
+Purified diamond (e.g. $\eta_{^{13}C} \approx 0.01\%$) leads to a sparse $^{13}C$ bath with better coherence properties for the NV spin.}, where nevertheless three $^{13}C$ are interacting individually with the $\text{NV}^{-}$ via dipole couplings with tens to hundreds of kilohertz as displayed in Fig.~\ref{Fig.1}a (see App.~\ref{App.A} for the dipolar-coupling strengths).
 Since we calculate the full evolution of the register starting from a chosen initialized quantum state and driven by pulse sequences as described in Fig.~\ref{Fig.1}b, i.e.\ far beyond the investigation of pure decoherence or relaxation phenomena, we obtain a comprehensive picture of realistic quantum operations.

 We structure the article as follows: In Sec.~\ref{Sec.2}, we start by introducing the full Hamiltonian of the register and the spin-bath.
 Then, we describe our theoretical modelling of the pulse structure in detail.
 Next, we a give short introduction into the gCCE.
 In Sec.~\ref{Sec.Results}, we first truncate the full register to a two qubit register and benchmark the gCCE with exact diagonalization for a quantum process in a spin-bath consisting of nine impurities.
-Then, we study the performance of different quantum processes on a fully connected four qubit register in presence of different spin-baths.
+Then, we study the performance of different quantum processes on a fully connected four qubit register in presence of different spin-baths with dynamical decoupling pulses.
 We conclude in Sec.~\ref{Sec.Summary} and give an outlook how to overcome current limitations.